2 Effective Ways to use Direct Marketing in 2018 (with Examples)

 While seemingly simple, Netflix’ push notifications are segmented and highly personalized and they provide value to the user.

-TripAdvisor is a renowned service for planning and booking accomodation, and it currently has over 455 million unique visitors.
+TripAdvisor is a renowned service for planning and booking accommodation, and it currently has over 455 million unique visitors.
 Besides providing a quality service, they’ve also perfected their direct marketing efforts.

 Their push notifications are personalized according to your app use.
 Say that you’ve visited a page for a hotel but left without booking.
 TripAdvisor will send any of the following: a reminder that it will take you only a minute to book; information that it’s an incredible price and that prices may go up soon; a recommendation of great places to visit near the hotel and many more.
 It also uses location-based notifications to figure out you’re at a certain bar/restaurant/hotel and gives you ideas on things to do, as well as information on what other visitors are talking about.